tlepple/iceberg-intro-workshop/README.md

 ### Explore our `Transactions` tables within SparksQL

-Let's open our sparksql cli again (follow same steps as above) and run the follow query to join our 2 tables and view some sample data.
+Let's open our sparksql cli again (follow the same steps as above) and run the following query to join our 2 tables and view some sample data.

 ---